dreamineering/business-administration/docs/growth/finances/README.md

 # Finances

-Every business must have a [Cashflow Forecast](./create-a-cashflow-forecast.md) as money is the blood that keeps your business alive.

-A business manager should always know how healthy their financial operations are.
+Every business must put [Profits First](./create-a-cashflow-forecast.md) as money is the blood that keeps your business alive.
+A business owner must know how healthy their financial operations are.
 This requires a realistic prediction of cash flow, even though it can be difficult to forecast the future.

 [[toc]]